cmp-202/ssh2shell/README.md

 var SSH = new SSH2Shell(host);

 //Add the keyboard-interactive handler
-//The event function must call finish() with an array of responses in the same order as prompts recieved
+//The event function must call finish() with an array of responses in the same order as prompts received
 // in the prompts array
 SSH.on ('keyboard-interactive', function(name, instructions, instructionsLang, prompts, finish){
      if (this.sshObj.debug) {this.emit('msg', this.sshObj.server.host + ": Keyboard-interactive");}